5 Moving Strategies to Help Prevent Injuries

 #4 Keep heavy items close to your body center.
 To help avoid injuries when moving weighty items, hold the object closer to your center in relation to body height.
 If you keep the item too low, it can add unneeded strain to your lower back.
 If you raise the item up too high, it may not only fall on top of you but can also result in a back injury.

 #5 Hire a Moving Company.
-The best way to keep yourself safe is to hire professionals, like Suburban Solutions, to take on the task for you!
+The best way to keep yourself safe is to hire professionals, to take on the task for you!
 Not only can they take care of all of the heavy lifting, but most often their experience and know-how can get the job done in a timely fashion; and their expertise may actually be a safer solution for your valuables as well.

 There are many good tips for keeping you and your family injury free on moving day, but hiring a moving team may be the efficient and effective solution.